fireproofsocks/zappa/README.md

 Handlebars templates in Elixir (WORK IN PROGRESS...)

-Zappa is an Elixir implementation of the [Handlebars](https://handlebarsjs.com/) templating language.
+Zappa is an Elixir implementation of the [Handlebars](https://handlebarsjs.com/) templating language that works by converting handlebars templates into native EEx templates (i.e. [Embedded Elixir](https://hexdocs.pm/eex/EEx.html)).
 Handlebars builds on the [Mustache Template System](https://en.wikipedia.org/wiki/Mustache_%28template_system%29) by adding in some logic and functions to the templates.
 Like "handlebars", Zappa is a name that nods to the hirsute nomenclature of its predecessors and pays tribute to [Frank Zappa](https://en.wikipedia.org/wiki/Frank_Zappa), the iconoclastic grower of [watermelons in Easter hay](https://www.youtube.com/watch?v=xFvzfNtXnVU).

 ## Similar Packages